Home Compare SMCI vs SMHN.DE

 Super Micro Computer vs SUSS MicroTec: Which Stock Looks Stronger in 2026?

 Super Micro Computer holds the cleaner structural position, with the lead spread across growth and valuation.
-SUSS MicroTec SE does not offset that deficit through any equally strong structural edge elsewhere.
+SUSS MicroTec SE still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 In the market, SUSS MicroTec SE carries the stronger setup — intact trend against Super Micro Computer's broken trend.
 That leaves a split case: the structural lead stays with Super Micro Computer, but the market is not currently confirming it.

 Trajectory Similarity